Samsung/Universum/doc/configuring.rst

 #. **name** is a string `"Build"`
 #. **command** is a list with a string item `"build.sh"`

+Both `name` and `command`, however, can be missing.
+A build configuration without a name will still have a step number;
+a build configuration without issued command will do nothing, but will still appear in log and have a step number.

 .. note::

     Command line is a list with (so far) one string item, not just a string.